Skip to main content

 So, I don't know if it's true or not!

-I just find it interesting that someone could trace a family line back to Ragnar and his sons whether it's true or not.
+I just find it interesting that someone could trace a family line back to Ragnar and his sons, whether it's true or not.

-But then, if I wasn't interested in my family history, I would never have known and followed the breadcrumbs that someone left in tracing it back to them.
+But then, if I weren't interested in my family history, I would never have known and followed the breadcrumbs that someone left in tracing it back to them.
 Whether it was a true or false claim.

 It just leaves me to wonder.